twitter/twemoji/README.md

 * Joen Asmussen (WordPress)
 * Marcus Kazmierczak (WordPress)

-The goal of this project is to simply provide emoji for everyone.
+The goal of this project is to simply provide emojis for everyone.
 We definitely welcome improvements and fixes, but we may not merge every pull request suggested by the community due to the simple nature of the project.

 The rules for contributing are available in the `CONTRIBUTING.md` file.